-The Port Authority should forge a consensus among air carriers to accelerate adoption of the CORSIA framework to calculate the carbon footprint of international air travel, quantify the cost to offset the emissions and qualify suitable candidates for investment.
+The PA should forge a consensus among air carriers to accelerate adoption of a framework that calculates the carbon footprint of international air travel, quantifies the cost to offset and qualifies candidates for investment.

 Remarks to Port Authority of NY&NJ, 10.24.2019

 Last month, I contrasted the Port Authority’s $30 billion investment in air travel with the region’s need for sustainable, effective mass transit.
 Today I propose ways for the Agency to redress that imbalance.